pnp/sp-dev-solutions/solutions/PagesAPISolution/Csharp/README.md

 siteId=<source site ID>
 ```

 Once changes are complete, save the file.
-After you've completed these steps and have received admin consent for your app, you'll be able to run the Main.cs sample as covered below with `dotnet run`.
+After you've completed these steps and have received admin consent for your app, you'll be able to run the Main.cs sample as covered below.

 ### Notes: